bphdc/ceramics-tracker/ProjectPlan.md

 - [X] Write unit tests for View Projects  (dao)

-DECIDED TO REMOVE ABILITY TO LET USER ADD GLAZE TO DB.
+DECIDED TO REMOVE ABILITY TO LET USER ADD GLAZE AND TAGS TO DB.
 KEEP IT ADMIN FOR NOW FOR SIMPLICITY
-#### User Add Glaze
-- [X] Design Add Glaze JSP
-- [X] Implement form to add new glaze (name, description)
-- [X] Persist glaze data in the database
-- [X] Test glaze creation functionality
-- [X] Write unit tests for Add Glaze functionality

 #### User View Glazes
 - [ ] ~~Design View Glazes JSP~~ users will see glazes from dropdown list in prj